Master's Programme in Philosophy

 The programme leads to the degree of Master of Arts (120 credits) with Theoretical Philosophy or Practical Philosophy as the main field of study.
 After one year of study, it is possible to obtain a degree of Master of Arts (60 credits).

-Degree of Master of Arts, 120 credits: The two-year programme consists of course and seminar work equivalent to 75 credits, and a master's thesis of 45 credits.
+The two-year programme consists of coursework equivalent to 75 credits, and a Master's thesis of 45 credits.
 You will choose to specialise in practical philosophy or theoretical philosophy.

-There are three mandatory courses: Philosophical Perspectives I (semester 1), Philosophical Perspectives II (semester 1 or 2), and Master Class (semester 2 or 4).
-The purpose of Philosophical Perspectives I & II is to introduce and discuss a selection of Western philosophy's historical and contemporary classics, paying special attention to methodological questions including: What is philosophy?
+There are three mandatory courses: Writing and Doing Philosophy, Central Texts in Philosophy, and Master Class.
+The purpose of the two first courses is to introduce and discuss a selection of Western philosophy's historical and contemporary classics, paying special attention to methodological questions including: What is philosophy?
 What are its tools and methodologies?
-What are philosophical writing and argumentation?
-The course Master Class is usually connected to the Hägerström Lectures, an annual series of lectures given by an invited esteemed scholar.
+What is philosophical writing and argumentation?
+The course Master Class is usually connected to the Hägerström Lectures, an annual series of lectures given by an internationally recognised researcher invited to the department.

-You may also choose to include an internship in your study plan, equivalent to either 7.5 or 15 credits.
+You may also choose to include an internship in your studies, equivalent to either 7.5 or 15 credits.
 You are responsible for taking the initiative and finding a suitable internship.

-The 45 credits master's thesis is to be written over several semesters.
-The thesis will enable you to undertake an in-depth study of an area or question which you have chosen together with your thesis supervisor and programme coordinator.
+The 45-credit Master's thesis is to be written over several semesters.
+The thesis will enable you to undertake an in-depth study of an area or question that you have chosen together with your thesis supervisor and programme coordinator.

 Courses within the programme